LAYERS OF LIFE:

 painted, then scraped, then painted anew,

-redefining the meaning of "true."
+redefining possible meanings of "true."

-the restless spirits of youths are intertwined,
+the softer spirits of youths are intertwined,

-and beneath that stirs more ancient still:
+and beneath that stirs something more ancient still:

 a primordial inheritance,